ankitlade12/COVID-19_Pneumonia_Classification/README.md

 # COVID-19_Pneumonia_Classification #

-* To detect Coronavirus infection using the X-ray report of the lungs.
+* To detect Coronavirus infection using X-ray report of the lungs.

 * Classify COVID 19 based on X-ray images using Deep Learning.